valbaca/valbaca.github.io/_posts/2023-12-12-tyranid-starter.md

 Here are the other Detachments:

 - Crusher Stampede: Just skip this.
 It's Just Not Good at what it's supposed to be good at, which is big monsters.
 - Unending Swarm: Can do very well if your meta is very vehicles and anti-vehicles heavy as the swarm exploits that focus.
-Generally want a Swarmlord to always have enough CP for Unending Waves and about a hundred (yes, literally) Termagants.
+Generally want a Swarmlord to always have enough CP for Unending Waves and about a hundred (yes, literally 100+) Termagants.
   - Want 100+ Undending Swarm units: Termagants mostly and many Gargoyles.
   - Terivgon and Venomthropes are good support.
 - Assimilation Swarm: Also skip.
 Too finicky to pilot for not even that much payoff.